khainn03/Business-Analytics-Customer-Segmentation/README.md

 ## Spreadsheet View
-An Excel spreadsheet showcasing the desired output view of the SQL script has been uploaded to the repository.
-You can download it [here](#Spreadsheet-View.xlsx)
+An Excel spreadsheet showcasing the desired output view of the SQL script has also been uploaded to the repository for demonstration.
 <img width="1000" alt="image" src="https://github.com/khainn03/Business-Analytics-Customer-Segmentation/assets/149082730/67c927ea-a7f0-4e1a-8621-ad7bc11d862b">